-#8 Don’t always give in.
 Knowing how to be a good friend isn’t always about giving in and putting your own needs and wants aside.
 Being the martyr doesn’t make you a good friend.

 Most people who play the martyr are doing so because they are trying to gain acceptance by being “nice,” not by being their genuine self.
 You don’t have to be someone’s pin cushion to be a good friend.
 In fact, that isn’t a real friendship at all.
 [Read: 13 signs your friends are ruining your relationship]

-#9 Respect their space.
-There might be times when your friendship is getting too close, or things are just not clicking.
+There might be times when your friend is getting too close, or things are just not clicking.
 Being a good friend means that you have to know when to take a break and give your friend some space.

 If you make plans with a friend, then you keep plans with a friend.
 If that hot guy calls and asks you out after a year of pining over him, then surely your friend will understand if you cancel.

 Knowing how to be a good friend involves putting your own wants aside.
 If your friend is going through a breakup, then don’t suggest a chick flick.
 Being empathetic means that you can put yourself in your friend’s shoes.

 It isn’t always the case that birds of a feather flock together.
 If you are a mountain person and they are more of a Sunday afternoon drive, then make sure that you are doing what they want as much as they are doing what you want.
 Be there for them as much as they are for you, if you want to know how to be a good friend.

 We all have that friend who is all drama.
 They are entertaining enough, but sometimes they are nothing more than sheer entertainment.

 If you are the drama queen, then it might be time to check yourself and let someone else have the stage for a while.
 Drama is fun once in a while, but if that is all you have and all you talk about, it is bound to get old quickly.
-[Read: Drama queen alert – 12 steps to calmly deal with the diva]
+[Read: Drama queen alert – The big steps to calmly deal with the diva]

 Make sure to let them know how much they mean by doing the unique things that keep you connected.
 [Read: How to be a good person – 12 small changes to transform your life]

 One person can’t be everyone to you, nor can you be to them.
 Try not to take it personally when you find that they had a party that you weren’t invited to, or that they went out and didn’t invite you to come along.